estebanmunchjones2019/react-hooks-article/readme.md

 When I say **high frequency**, I mean a property changing at least twice in the lifecycle of the app.
 Usually, these changes are triggered by user input, like clicking a heart icon on a product card, to marking it is as a favourite item.

+If you're interested in seeing the classic usage of the `Context API` and its limitations, check out this [great article](https://kentcdodds.com/blog/how-to-use-react-context-effectivel) by [Kent C. Dodds](https://kentcdodds.com/).

-So, to anwser the question `Is Context API the solution?` It might not be.
+So, to anwser the question `Is Context API the solution?` It might not be... until you watch this amazing [video](https://www.youtube.com/watch?v=ZKlXqrcBx88&list=WL&index=20&t=1356s&ab_channel=JackHerrington) by Jack Herrington, which makes React Context fast and usable as a state management solution! check it out 🚀

 To sum it up, using Context is a way to avoid prop drilling (by making the state available in a context), but it's still keeping state **inside** a React component, that is part of the **component tree**, and this way, the architecture is tied to that limitation of always having to choose a parent component to hold that state.

-If you're interested in seeing the usage of the `Context API` and its limitations, check out this [great article](https://kentcdodds.com/blog/how-to-use-react-context-effectivel) by [Kent C. Dodds](https://kentcdodds.com/).

 ## State management solution libraries